LowCode 2025

 • Graphical and textual cloud-based editors

-• Repositories of low-code development artefacs
+• Repositories of low-code development artefacts

 • Low-code platforms for data-driven applications